CAT2 Peripheral Driver Library

 The WDT can issue counter match interrupts, and a device reset if its interrupts are not handled.
 Use the Watchdog timer for two main purposes:

-The primary use case is recovering from a CPU or firmware failure.
+The First use case is recovering from a CPU or firmware failure.
 A timeout period is set up in the Watchdog timer, and if a timeout occurs, the device is reset (WRES).

 You can use the WDT to generate periodic interrupts.
-However, the Internal Low-Speed Oscillator (ILO) is the only clock source for the WDT, so its accuracy should be considered.
-Use the ILO compensation technique to increase accuracy, see Cy_SysClk_IloCompensate.
+However, the Internal Low-Speed Oscillator (ILO) (or Low-Frequency Clock for PSOC4 HVMS/PA devices) is the clock source for the WDT, so its accuracy should be considered.
+Use the ILO compensation (Cy_SysClk_IloCompensate()) technique to increase ILO accuracy or use Clock Calibration together with Clock Trim (IMO, PILO) technique to increase Low-Frequency Clock accuracy for PSOC4 HVMS/PA devices.

 Other options may provide a more precise periodic interrupt.
 See WDC (Watchdog Counters) (using Watch Crystal Oscillator (WCO) as clock source) or SysTick (ARM System Timer) (in active power mode).

-A "reset cause" register exists, and the firmware should check this register at a start-up.
+A "reset cause" register exists, and the firmware should check this register at a start-up Cy_SysLib_GetResetReason().
 An appropriate action can be taken if a WRES reset is detected.

 Functional Description